Turtlehead Peak

 Looking across the valley toward Bridge Mountain (mouse over)

-North Peak lies north of Bridge Mountain (mouse over for a close-up of the summit).
+North Peak lies north of Bridge Mountain (mouse over for a close-up of the summit)

 Interesting terrain near the saddle

-Another view across the valley
+Another view across the valley.
+Mount Wilson far right.

-The view north of Turtlehead Peak
+The view north of Turtlehead Mountain

-Calico Hills in the foreground
+The colourful Calico Hills in the foreground

 The summit